Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: AlphaFold2 Cross-Validation

-Figure~\ref{fig:structure-esmfold-af2} shows pLDDT and TM-score results from both ESMFold and AlphaFold2 side by side across all eight families.
-The two predictors produce qualitatively identical patterns: SA-generated sequences achieve pLDDT well above the 70 threshold in every family under both predictors, and the family-to-family ordering of TM-scores is preserved.
-Figure~\ref{fig:esmfold-af2-concordance} quantifies the agreement directly.
-TM-scores are in near-perfect agreement across predictors (Pearson $r{=}0.999$), confirming that the structural ranking of conditions is not an artifact of ESMFold's architecture or training data.
-The pLDDT concordance is more moderate ($r{=}0.434$), reflecting the fact that each predictor has its own confidence calibration scale; AlphaFold2 pLDDT values are systematically higher than ESMFold values for the same sequences (points lie above the identity line in Fig.~\ref{fig:esmfold-af2-concordance}A), consistent with known differences in the two models' confidence scoring.
-The near-perfect TM-score concordance is the key finding: it confirms that the structural conclusions drawn from ESMFold in the main text are not predictor-specific.
+Figure~\ref{fig:structure-esmfold-af2} shows predicted local distance difference test (pLDDT) and template modeling (TM)-score results from both ESMFold and AlphaFold2 side by side across all eight families.
+The two predictors produce similar qualitative patterns: sequences generated by stochastic attention achieve pLDDT above the 70 threshold in every family under both predictors, and the family-to-family ordering of TM-scores is preserved.
+Template modeling scores were significantly higher for SA generation than for stored sequences in all eight families ($p < 0.05$; Cohen's $d{=}0.47$--$1.73$).
+Figure~\ref{fig:esmfold-af2-concordance} quantifies the agreement directly: TM-scores are concordant across predictors (Pearson $r{=}0.999$), supporting the conclusion that the structural ranking of conditions is not specific to ESMFold's architecture or training data.
+The pLDDT concordance is more moderate ($r{=}0.434$), reflecting the fact that each predictor has its own confidence calibration scale; AlphaFold2 pLDDT values are systematically higher than ESMFold values for the same sequences, consistent with known differences in the two models' confidence scoring.
+The TM-score concordance supports the structural conclusions drawn from ESMFold in the main text.